 foursquare: Your Social Life, Metagamed.

 There’s a new social network in town.
 At first, when I heard people talking about it from New York, Atlanta, and Austin, I really didn’t see what the big deal was.
-I used Brightkite, and stopped using it because there was no real value other than telling people what I was up to (after all, […]Read More
+I used Brightkite, and stopped using it because there was no real value other than telling people how I found a free welcome bonus […]Read More

 Does Hard Selling Still Work?